 Sharecare's newest app uses special voice analysis to help people better understand their stress levels – and how to manage them.
 The stakes have been high this past election season, and we’ve been using the technology to see what presidential candidates’ voices reveal about their stress levels during debates and as votes come in.
-Check out the data below for a fascinating summary.
+Check out the data below for a fascinating summary and find analysis from the Republican debates here.

 Trump Addresses Negative Advertising